curiousest/curiousest.github.io/_drafts/2021-02-30-product-engineer.md

 >
 > Where do you fall on that spectrum?
 Can you give examples?

-A "good" answer is when the person says they're on the part of the spectrum that the team needs.
+A "good" answer is when the candidate matches what the team needs.
+A product-oriented person might have a bad time solo refactoring a data pipeline.
+Someone on the other end of the spectrum may struggle on a user-facing team without a Product Manager.

-An "experienced" answer sounds something like, "I've done all of them.
+An "experienced" answer sounds something like, "I've done them all.
 I'm best at #3, prefer #2, and avoid #1."

 <details>
-<summary><b>Story #1</b>: My mistaken investment</summary>
+<summary><b>Story #1</b>: My mistaken investment <i>(click to expand)</i></summary>

 <br/>